The Rarest Drug on Earth

 Double Blind, began as a weekly science podcast where we provide in-depth discussion and analysis of breaking science news stories.
 In 2017 the project evolved into a YouTube channel which we update every few months with explainer videos on scientific or political topics.

-There is an exciting new Double Blind series currently in production, with a planned release in Summer 2018.
+There is an exciting new series currently in production, with a planned release in late 2018.

 Combining my background in oceanography with my passion for science communication, I have served as an education and outreach officer onboard both the JOIDES Resolution and the R/V Atlantis.
 This work included production of live video broadcasts, short web videos, a website, and a podcast.